Introducing a Head component

 }

-For Solid, replace @primate/frontend/react with @primate/frontend/solid.
+For Solid, replace @primate/react with @primate/solid.

 You can also use Head in any layout.
 During SSR, a combined list of head tags will be generated and sent along with the page.
 Later during hydration, the client components will take over management of their head tags.